Primer81/dinkum-mods/README.md

 automatically under the `src` directory.

 Other basic `make` commands include:
-- `decompile`: Decompiles the active dinkum installation DLL's into the `references/new` directory using `ilspycmd`.
+- `decompile`: Decompiles the active Dinkum installation DLL's into the `references/new` directory using `ilspycmd`.

 Advanced project commands are defined under `make/project.mk`.
 The basic